suhagan/books-api-updated/README.md

 # PHP API Demo

-To demonstrate **API principles in another language**, a small PHP API is included.
+To demonstrate API principles in another language, a small PHP API is included.

 Start PHP server: